Get

 Biodegradable Litter

 Biodegradable products are the third option.
 These choices break down after use instead of contributing to landfill growth.
-Although they’re often marketed as flushable, putting cat waste down the toilet is problematic for public health reasons.
-The practice can lead to unhygienic sewer backups and the infection of wetland animals with human pathogens.
+Although some of these products are marketed as flushable, putting cat waste down the toilet is problematic for public health reasons.
+The practice can lead to unhygienic sewer backups and the infection of wild animals with Toxoplasma gondii.

 However, biodegradable options have many benefits, even if they aren’t technically flushable.
 Many are made with sustainable materials such as recycled newspapers or dried tofu.
 Most feature recycled or recyclable packaging, giving these products reasonably good sustainability profiles.